Skip to content

 The setup differs by platform.

-On Android, the same process applies.
-Android 14+ handles multi-app audio natively.
-According to Apple’s iOS audio documentation, apps using the AVAudioSessionCategoryAmbient mode specifically allow background music to continue.
 If you run into audio routing problems, check our guide on Discord stream no sound for troubleshooting steps that apply broadly to multi-app audio.

 #Mobile and Casual Multiplayer Picks

 For fans of games like Overwatch, Fall Guys is a far more forgiving multiplayer option for background-music gaming.
-The casual round structure means losing carries no lasting consequences, which reduces the pressure that makes audio swapping feel costly in competitive titles.
+The casual round structure means losing carries no lasting consequences, which removes the pressure that makes audio swapping feel costly in competitive titles.

 If Spotify is not responding when you try to launch it alongside a game, fix that first before touching in-game audio settings.
+Audio routing usually fails one app at a time.

 #Bottom Line